WCSCourses/WWPG_2022/manuals/module_phylogenetics/module_phylogenetics.md

 # change to the working directory
 cd Module_4_Phylogenetics

-# We need to install a tool quickly
+# We need to install two tools quickly
 sudo apt-get install clustalo
+sudo apt-get install phyml

 # The password is manager and press 'Y' when prompted for the install